Which is the Best Real Estate Crowdfunding Platform for you?

 Equity investments are another peer lending option for real estate investors.
 These investments give investors a stake in a given property.
 As the property generates rental income, investors receive returns equal to their share in the property.

-While the available investments are diverse, investing in equities can lead to a portfolio of real estate properties like commercial real estate or apartment buildings, which collect rental income.
-This does mean that equity investors rarely have a cap on their earnings; if a property does quite well, you’ll see that reflected in your net worth!
+While the available investments are diverse, investing in real estate equity can lead to a portfolio of partial shares of real estate properties like apartment buildings or commercial real estate investments, which collect rental income.
+That means that equity investors rarely have a cap on their earnings; If a property does quReite well, you’ll see that reflected in your net worth!

-However, an individual equity investment can come with greater risk than investing in a real estate fund which owns many properties.
-If the real estate doesn’t increase in value then equity investors are more at risk of a loss.
+However, individual equity investment can come with greater risk than investing in a real estate fund with many properties.
+If the real estate doesn’t increase in value, then equity investors risk a loss of their principal, if they need to sell..

-These investments are illiquid, which means your money will be inaccessible for a period of time.
-The time horizon is approximately 5-10 years, which makes these investments good for those seeking a long-term investment to add to a diversified portfolio.
+These crowdfunded investments are illiquid, which means your money will be inaccessible for some time.
+The time horizon is approximately 5-10 years, which makes these investments suitable for those seeking a long-term investment to add to a diversified portfolio.

 Diversyfund is one platform that offers the opportunity to invest in apartment buildings.

-Fundrise vs DiversyFund vs Groundfloor – Which is Best for You?
+Fundrise Vs. DiversyFund Vs. Groundfloor – Which Is the Best Real Estate Crowdfunding Platform For You?

-While there are quite a few real estate crowdfunding options available, three stand out due to their vast portfolio of real estate options, track record of offering quality service to investors, and fair minimum investment and asset management fee structures.
+While quite a few real estate crowdfunding options are available, three stand out due to their vast portfolio of real estate options, track record of offering quality service to investors, and fair minimum investment and asset management fee structures.

 Read on to learn more about these three real estate investing platforms: Fundrise, DiversyFund, and Groundfloor.